Food truck: United States

 Later versions of the food truck were mobile canteens, which were created in the late 1950s.
 These mobile canteens were authorized by the U.S. Army and operated on stateside Army bases.

 Mobile food trucks, nicknamed "roach coaches" or "gut trucks", have been around for years, serving construction sites, factories, and other blue-collar locations.
 In big cities, the food truck traditionally provided a means for the on-the-go person to grab a quick bite at a low cost.
 Food trucks are still sought out for nostalgia from this era.

 During the 2010s the economic changes caused by the Great Recession, technological factors, and street food being "hip" or "chic" have combined to increase the number of food trucks in the United States.
+By 2024, the Bureau of Labor Statistics reported 44,119 people working in jobs related to food trucks, up 907% since 2000.
 The construction business was drying up, leading to a surplus of food trucks, and chefs from high-end restaurants were being laid off.
 For experienced cooks suddenly without work, the food truck seemed to be a clear choice and a smaller financial investment than a brick-and-mortar restaurant.
 Once more commonplace in American coastal big cities like New York City and Los Angeles, gourmet food trucks are now to be found as well in suburbs and small towns.
 Food trucks are also hired for special events, like weddings, movie shoots, and corporate gatherings, and also to carry advertising promoting companies and brands.